flatironinstitute/cpp2doc_webdemo/README.md

 bundle exec jekyll serve
 ```

+**Note:** If the webserver is running on a different machine, add the option `bundle exec jekyll serve --host=0.0.0.0` to make the webserver accessible.

-View the site at [http://locahost:4000](http://localhost:4000).
+6. View the site locally at [http://locahost:4000](http://localhost:4000).

-**Note:** `jeykll serve` includes a watch script that automatically updates any time a source file changes.
-The one exception is `_config.yml`, you will need to stop and restart `jekyll serve` to see these changes.

 ### Troubleshooting

 Consult the Jekyll [Troubleshooting Guide](https://jekyllrb.com/docs/troubleshooting) for help with common problems.

+## Development

+`jeykll serve` includes a watch script that automatically updates any time a source file changes.
+The one exception is `_config.yml`, you will need to stop and restart `jekyll serve` to see these changes.

 ## Deployment